 This is one of many reasons Google warns against keyword stuffing and boilerplate titles.

 Your title tags are representatives of your pages, and you want people and search engines to know that your pages have unique, valuable content.

-Keep in mind that you’re not trying to trick people.
-All you need to do is clearly assert some sort of benefit that users will receive if they click on your page.
+Keep in mind, you’re not trying to trick people.
+All you need to do is clearly explain the benefit of clicking on the page.

 Often, the “benefit” is nothing more than telling them what the page is about!
 At this point, you’re not trying to sell anything.
 You’re simply giving them information.

-Here’s a title tag that clearly expresses a benefit (ignore the jargon-filled, not-so-great meta description).
+Here’s an example that clearly expresses a benefit (ignore the jargon-filled, not-so-great meta description).

 On the other hand, this title tag is plain and doesn’t explicitly state a benefit (they did a nice job with the meta description, though).

 (Sure, Amazon probably doesn’t need to state a benefit, but your site probably does.)